-It has been said that "in Florida's trillion-dollar economy, a few million dollars put toward advertising a few different places cannot possibly have a direct correlation to tourism ... the types of attractions that exist here in Florida, the weather there's a whole series of factors.
+It has been said that "in Florida's trillion-dollar economy, a few million dollars put toward advertising a few different places cannot possibly have a direct correlation to tourism ... the types of attractions that exist here in Florida, the weather-there's a whole series of factors.
 VISIT FLORIDA is probably least among them."

-The reality is that these "few million dollars"
+The reality is that these "few million dollars" have huge impacts for small and medium-sized destinations and the tourism-reliant businesses in those destinations.

-have huge impacts for small and medium-sized destinations and the tourism-reliant businesses in those destinations.
-In fact, according to the Florida Legislature's chief economist, every \$1 invested in VISIT FLORIDA yields a \$3.27 return on investment to Florida's taxpayers.24 the 10,000 or so smaller tourism-reliant businesses in our state, businesses that employ a large percentage of the Floridians who work within the tourism industry, do not have the resources or sometimes the requisite marketing skills to adequately promote the great services they provide to their customers.
+The larger tourism players have the resources to market themselves.
+But the 10.000 or so smaller tourism-reliant businesses in our state. businesses that employ a large percentage of the Floridians who work within the tourism industry, do not have the resources or sometimes the requisite marketing skills to adequately promote the great services they provide to their customers.
 They may not be as sophisticated in negotiating deals with the various media providers around the country and around the world.
 They may not have as much experience using Facebook and other social media ads, and they could waste a lot of money on ads or marketing that is not going to generate visitors for their community or the state of Florida.